jplflyer/LLPOA/WebDesign/README.md

 The idea is that I can run with it for the dozen or so total pages I really need.

+# Images
+I've uploaded into the Images directory some photos.
+Some are better than others.
+They're all photos I've taken.
+I'll acquire more, but if you're looking for some images for the initial photo carousel, there are some choices there to consider.
+They aren't great, but maybe a few are nice.

 # The Original RFP
 This is what I posted to RentACoder (with a tiny edit changing reactive to responsive):